trecakov/rhcsa9/exam_prep/ordered_task_list.md

 **42.** On server1, as the user `cindy`, create a container image from http://192.168.55.47/containers/Containerfile with the tag `web_image`.

 **43.** From the newly created image, deploy a container as a service with the container name `cindy_web`.
 The web config files should map to ~/web_files, and the local port of 8000 should be mapped to the container's port 80.
 Create a default page that says "Welcome to Cindy's Web Server!".
 The service should be enabled and the website should be accessible.

+##Extra tasks:

+**43.** On server1, create a user steve with no access to an interactive shell and uid 1111.

+**44.** On server1, remove manny from dba_admin group.

+**45.** On server1, create a group collaboration and add cindy, manny and mo to it.
+Copy cindy's home directory to /home/share and make sure that all users of collaboration group have rwx permissions on all existing a new files/directories.

+**46.** Export /home/share be a nfs share on server1 and mount it on server2 under /mnt/nfs_share.

+**47.** On server2, disable user cindy to create a cronjob.

+**48.** On server1, create a tar w/bzip2 archive of /usr/share/doc called doc_archive.tar.bz2 in the /archives directory.

+**49.**  On server1, by default user mo should create files with default permissions -r--------  and directories with dr-x------ as default permission.

+**50.** On server2, create a swap file out of /swapfile and make it be a persistent.

+**51.** On server2, set sebool httpd_can_sendmail to on.

+**52.** On server1, create a file and give only user jack read permissions.
+The owner of this files should be root:root.

+**53.** On server2, download youtube-dl package /root and install it from rpm.

+**54.** On server1, set tuning to dynamic.

+**55.** Configure persistent journal logs on server2.

+**56.** On server 2, change default kernel to 1.

+**57.** On server 1, install php 7.4/devel using application streams(module).